Skip to content

 Default Values

-Set default values on the field:
+Set default values in the constructor:

 csharp